Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning for AGN property estimations

 \subsubsection{Model evaluation}

 To determine the best model, performance metrics are defined based on the validation dataset, where $y_{\rm true}$ and $y_{\rm reco}$ are known.
-To reduce the variance of these metrics, we use the popular \textit{K}-fold cross validation method \citep{stone_cross-validatory_1974}.
-It offers an alternative to a standard split of the training sample into train/test datasets, by dividing the dataset into $k$ randomly shuffled groups, and using every single one of them as test set at least once, while training on the $k-1$ groups left.
-This way, it insures a non-biased evaluation of the model, as each sample (in our case, each AGN source), will be used as a validation point once, and as a training set $k-1$ times: the following metrics are thus calculated for a sample size $N$ = \num{7616}.
+We again used a \textit{K}-fold cross validation method to insure a non-biased evaluation of the model, as each sample (in our case, each AGN source), will be used as a validation point once, and as a training set $k-1$ times: the following metrics are thus calculated for a sample size $N$ = \num{7616}.
 As is common for regression problems, we use the $R^{2}$ score, also called coefficient of determination, for each parameter to assess the performance of each model.
 This coefficient is calculated as:

 with the numerator being the residual sum of squares, and the denominator the total sum of squares.
-For a perfect regressor, we have $R^{2} = 1 $.\ Fig. \ref{fig:comparison_models} presents the target-by-target comparison between the two linear models (Ridge and Lasso Regression), a Support Vector Regression model, and a multi-layered perceptron (MLP) deep neural network model\footnote{As default parameters, the MLP has one hidden layer with 100 neurons, use the ``relu'' activation function and the ``adam'' optimizer.
-More details can be found \url{https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html}}.
-We stress that for this test, none of the model parameters have been tuned, except for the SVR.
-Although the SVR slightly underperforms in predicting the first target parameters, namely the soft X-ray luminosity $L_{\rm X}$, as is given by the lower $R^{2}$ compared to the other models, the model is markedly better at predicting $M_{\rm BH}$, $L_{\rm Edd}$ and $\lambda_{\rm Edd}$.
+For a perfect regressor, we have $R^{2} = 1 $.\ Figure \ref{fig:comparison_models} presents the target-by-target comparison between the two linear models (ridge and Lasso regression), a support vector regression model, a multi-layered perceptron (MLP) deep neural network model\footnote{As default parameters, the MLP has one hidden layer with 100 neurons, use the ``relu'' activation function and the ``adam'' optimizer.
+More details can be found \url{https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html}}, and a RF regressor.
+We stress that for this test, none of the model parameters have been tuned.
+The RF model is better at predicting all target outputs, in particular $M_{\rm BH}$, $L_{\rm Edd}$, and $\lambda_{\rm Edd}$, with the SVR model coming in closely.
 This trend is also confirmed in the more difficult case of unknown $z$, represented by open circles in Fig. \ref{fig:comparison_models}.
-From a pragmatic aspect, the runtime speed and low number of tuning parameters of the SVR regressor were clear advantages compared to the vast phase space of MLP neural networks.
+From a pragmatic aspect, the runtime speed and low number of tuning parameters of the RF regressor were clear advantages compared to the vast phase space of MLP neural networks, for instance.